saitalilyas/Miage-C3P/groups/example/report-week01.md

   + Shared variables start with uppercase; Private variables start with lowercase

 ## What I don't know:
-- How to run a program in Pharo, the coding convention here comparing to other languages.
+- Pharo coding convention is difficult for people who are familiar with other languages.